Kamitoad/wbs2-team02/CONTRIBUTION.md

     cd server
     ```

-- Run the nest.js Server by running following command:
+- To simply run the nest.js Server, do it with following command:
     ```
     npm run start
+    ```

+- To properly debug the nest.js Server, run following command:
+    ```
+    npm run start:debug
     ```

 - To test both client and server functionalities the nest.js server runs with the current state of the website under: